yandex-cloud/docs/en/_qa/compute/disks.md

 #### Should I use swap? {#swap-use}

-Avoid using swap in cloud systems whenever possible because the disk subsystem can become a "bottleneck" for the entire guest system.
-[Network disk limits](../../compute/concepts/limits.md#compute-limits-disks) are too low to use the disk as a RAM "extension".
+Avoid using swap in cloud systems whenever possible because the disk subsystem can become a bottleneck for the entire guest system.
+[Network disk limits](../../compute/concepts/limits.md#compute-limits-disks) are too low to use the disk as a RAM extension.

 Instead of swap, you can use the `zram-config` utility.
 It allows you to organize a kind of swap inside the RAM itself thanks to compression, which is ten times faster than IO with a disk.
 Keep in mind that with a high load on IO and/or vCPUs, the use of `zram-config` may negatively affect `iowait` and, consequently, the operation of the network, disks, and vCPUs.